-In early 2019, USDA hosted 10 listening sessions to provide an opportunity for producers and USDA stakeholders to share their thoughts about how USDA can streamline and improve program delivery and customer service.
+As part of implementing the Farm Bill, USDA is conducting listening sessions to provide an opportunity for producers and USDA stakeholders to share their thoughts about how USDA can streamline and improve program delivery and customer service.

-As part of these sessions, USDA hosted a session on February 26, collecting comments on programs administered by the Farm Service Agency, Natural Resources Conservation Service, and Risk Management Agency.
+USDA has held 10-plus listening sessions, including a session on February 26, where FSA, Natural Resources Conservation Service, and Risk Management Agency gathered feedback on programs for farmers and ranchers.
 Watch a video below or on YouTube.

 USDA staff is working to evaluate your feedback and implement the 2018 Farm Bill.
 Read our latest news:

 - September 13, 2019: USDA Awards $48 Million Public-Private Investment to Improve Critical Wetlands

 - September 10, 2019: USDA Reminds Producers: 2019 Enrollment Deadline for the Dairy Margin Coverage Program Is Sept.
 20

 - September 3, 2019: USDA Opens 2019 Enrollment for Agriculture Risk Coverage and Price Loss Coverage Programs

 - September 3, 2019: USDA to Invest up to $300 Million in Partner-Driven Conservation